 - standalone A distribution produced by the python-build-standalone project.
-These distributions allow producing a self-contained, statically linked binary embedding Python. - windows_embeddable A Windows-only distribution format defined by a zip file.
+The distribution may be statically or dynamically linked, depending on the build_target and availability. - standalone_static This is like standalone but the distribution must have a statically linked libpython. - standalone_dynamic This is like standalone but the distribution must have a dynamically linked libpython. - windows_embeddable A Windows-only distribution format defined by a zip file.
 These distributions are produced by the official Python project.
 Support for this distribution flavor is experimental, doesn't fully work, and may be removed in a future release because it may not be viable.